Book Discovery Call

 Solution

-Red colour is a normal condition.
-It will not affect epoxy handling or cured strength.
-Avoid using hardener for clear coating or exposed areas where colour is not desired.
+Red colour is normal and will not affect strength.
+Avoid for clear or exposed finishes.

-My fairing compound (using filler/407 or 410 mixture) is sagging and is difficult to sand Fairing material not thick enough
+My fairing compound is sagging or hard to sand Fairing material not thick enough

 Solution

-Allow the wet-out coat to gel before applying the fairing material to vertical surfaces.
+Add more filler until “peanut butter” consistency.
+Let wet-out coat gel before applying to vertical surfaces.
+See Fairing.

 Solution

-My paint, varnish or gelcoat will not cure over epoxy Epoxy not completely cured
+My paint, varnish or gelcoat will not cure over epoxy Epoxy not fully cured

 Solution